NavigationContentFooter

 ESXi rescans for devices, and you can see the new iSCSI disk in the Devices tab of the storage section.

 To use the RPN-SAN with ESXi, we need to create a new datastore.
-To do so, follow these steps:
+To do so, follow the steps below:

 1. Connect to the ESXi web interface, then click Storage > Datastores > New Datastore.